fcFn/DI_Hackathon_1/README.md

 ### Environment Variables
 To enable the feature that determines national holidays based on your location, you need to configure two environment variables: `OPENCAGE_APIKEY` and `CALENDARIFIC_APIKEY`.
 These API keys are used to access external services:

-1. **OPENCAGE_APIKEY**: This key is used to access the OpenCage Geocoding API, which converts location names into geographic coordinates (latitude and longitude).
-This is useful for determining your exact location based on the name you provide.
+1. **OPENCAGE_APIKEY**: This key is used to access the OpenCage Geocoding API, which converts geographic coordinates (latitude and longitude) into a country name (reverse geocoding).
+It's then used to get a list of national holidays in your country.

 2. **CALENDARIFIC_APIKEY**: This key is used to access the Calendarific API, which provides information about national holidays for a given country.
 This allows the application to display relevant holidays based on your location.